 Visitors to the Museum can enjoy a variety of activities including traditional craft demonstrations, indoor and outdoor educational programs, exhibits, tours, overnight packages, workshops, evening fundraising events and scholarly programs.
 For something created just for you, view our calendar of events below.

 Our summer hours (May 1 to October 31) are Monday through Saturday 10:00 am to 5:00 pm and Sunday Noon to 5:00 pm.
-Winter hours (November 1 to April 30) are Monday through Saturday 10:00 am to 4:00 pm and Sunday Noon to 4:00 pm.
+Winter hours (November 1 to April 30) are Wednesday through Saturday 10:00 am to 4:00 pm and Sunday Noon to 4:00 pm.
 Our last tour of the day begins one hour before closing time.

 In winter we offer guided tours on Sunday, Monday, Friday and Saturday and self-guided tours on Tuesday, Wednesday and Thursday.